Second-Chance Drawings: The Hidden Opportunity in Losing Tickets

 Eligibility Requirements

-- Age Limits: Must be 18 or older in most jurisdictions
+- • Age Limits: Must be 18+ in most jurisdictions

-- Employee Exclusions: Lottery employees and family members typically prohibited
+- • Employee Exclusions: Lottery employees typically prohibited

-- Prize Limitations: Annual or lifetime winning limits in some programs
+- • Prize Limitations: Annual or lifetime winning limits

 Tax Implications

-- Federal Reporting: Prizes over $600 must be reported to IRS
+- • Federal Reporting: Prizes over $600 must be reported

 Second-chance programs exist worldwide, with varying approaches and success rates.